TheFantasyClub/AlienVaultPyEx2/README.rst

 * ✔️ Insert the issue dictionary as element into a list.
 * ✔️ Create a list to save all issues dates.
 * ✔️ Convert all issues dates in isoformat Z or `datetime` into day date with format YYYY-MM-DD from the dates list.
-* ❌ Extract all the repository and created at into two lists
+* ✔️ Extract all the repository and created at into two lists
-* ❌ using the list preiously created, search trough all elements and create a dictionary with the keywords `day` and `ocurrences`
+* ✔️ using the list preiously created, search trough all elements and create a dictionary with the keywords `day` and `ocurrences`
+* ✔️ Create a dictionary with the topday occurrences and the issues listed

 TODO Specific in `if __name__ == '__main__'`
 **********************************************
-* ❌ prompt for user/pass or token
+* ✔️ prompt for user/pass or token
 * ❌ prompt for proxy if needed
-* ❌ set a python's list pointing to Github's repos.
+* ✔️ set a python's list pointing to Github's repos.
-* ❌ connect to Github
+* ✔️ connect to Github
 * ❌ using PyGithub, extract the id, state, title, repository and created at with isoformat Z and create with those data, a dictionary.

 Input